RMGProjects/WorkbookFunctions/Readme.md

 > However, the method was specifically designed to identify differences between sheets with regards to the column 'headers'!

-Bearing this is mind therefore, the start_row_dict is an object that should have been created by using the `FindPoints` object methods to locate each row on each sheet where the column 'headers' are found.
+Bearing this is mind therefore, the start_row_dict is an object that should have been created by using the `wf.FindPoints` object methods to locate each row on each sheet where the column 'headers' are found.
 The method will set the values found on the first sheet as the master values and compare all other values on all other sheets against those values.

 So, an example call might look like this: